Interaction graph-based characterization of quantum benchmarks for improving quantum circuit mapping techniques: Results

-In this section, we evaluate and compare the mapping outcomes of our selected circuits and analyze how the circuit parameters impact the results.
-More precisely, we first examine how size-related parameters: number of qubits, number of gates and two-qubit gate percentage relate to gate overhead and fidelity decrease, respectively as shown in Figure \ref{fig:overhead}.
-Each point in the graphs represents a benchmark mapped with configuration of Surface-97 processor, and just like in Fig. \ref{fig:allmetrics}, different groups of benchmarks are shown using different symbols and in the same way.
-In this case we only considered circuits with up to 500 gates as all the circuits above that threshold had negligible fidelity even before mapping.
-Note that these three mentioned parameters are correlated with the mapping results of the circuits on chip: the closer the points in graphs are to 0 in all axes simultaneously the lower the overhead and fidelity decrease, and reversed.
-Another point that can be made out of these figures is that synthetic circuits (QUEKO and random circuits) perform in this setup, on average, worse than the algorithm-based circuit in terms of after-mapping fidelity and gate overhead.
-This was also shown in Fig. \ref{fig:allmetrics} and explained in Sec. \ref{Sec3.1}.
+Subsequent to this, we unveil how size-related parameters: number of qubits, number of gates and two-qubit gate percentage relate to gate overhead and fidelity decrease, respectively as shown in Figure \ref{fig:overhead}.
+Each point in the graphs represents a benchmark mapped to the Surface-97 processor and just like in Fig. \ref{fig:allmetrics}, different groups of benchmarks are shown using different symbols and in the same way.
+In this case, we only considered circuits with up to 500 gates, as all those above that threshold had negligible fidelity even before mapping.
+Note that these three mentioned parameters are correlated with the mapping results of the circuits on the chip: the closer the points in graphs are to 0 in all axes simultaneously, the lower the overhead and fidelity decrease.
+Another point that can be made from these figures is that synthetic circuits (QUEKO and random circuits) perform in this setup, on average, worse than the algorithm-based circuits in terms of after-mapping fidelity and gate overhead (just like in Fig. \ref{fig:allmetrics}).